Note on computational complexity of the Gromov-Wasserstein distance: Abstract

 \section{Abstract}

-This note addresses the property frequently mentioned in the literature that the Gromov-Wasserstein (GW) distance is NP-hard.
-We provide the details on the non-convex nature of the GW optimization problem that imply NP-hardness of the GW distance between finite spaces for any instance of an input data.
+This note addresses computational difficulty of the Gromov-Wasserstein distance frequently mentioned in the literature.
+We provide details on the structure of the Gromov-Wasserstein optimization problem that show its non-convex quadratic nature for any instance of an input data.
 We further illustrate the non-convexity of the problem with several explicit examples.

 The Gromov-Wasserstein (GW) distance defined in \cite{Memoli2007, Memoli} accepts a pair of metric-measure spaces and outputs a distance between them\footnote{up to measure-preserving isometries, which makes GW a metric on the equivalence classes of metric-measure spaces, see Theorem 5.1(a) of \cite{Memoli}.}.
 This metric property makes GW distance highly applicable for comparison of objects, in particular objects that lie in different spaces, - a desirable task in scientific and machine learning applications.
-Scientific applications include comparing molecular structures in chemistry \cite{Peyre}, inferring cell-cell communications \cite{Cang} and aligning data from different experiments \cite{Demetci} in biology, and classifying biomedical time series \cite{Kravtsova}, to name a few.
+Scientific applications include aligning density maps in cryo-EM \cite{Riahi}, comparing molecular structures in chemistry \cite{Peyre}, inferring cell-cell communications \cite{Cang} and aligning data from different experiments \cite{Demetci} in biology, and classifying biomedical time series \cite{Kravtsova}, to name a few.
 Machine learning applications pertain to generative modeling \cite{Bunne}, reinforcement learning \cite{Fickinger}, and graph partitioning and clustering \cite{ChowdhuryNeedham, Vayer, Xu2022}, among others.

+In order to perform GW based object comparison, one needs to compute a GW distance, a constrained minimization problem frequently mentioned to be computationally difficult due to its non-convexity (see, e.g., discussion in Section 7 of \cite{Memoli}, Section 1.1 of \cite{Peyre}, Section 1 of \cite{Scetbon}, and/or Section 3 of \cite{Chen}).
+This note provides the details on the structure of the GW optimization problem for finite spaces - the case most commonly encountered in real life applications - that demonstrate the non-convex quadratic nature of the GW distance on finite spaces.